DD-65/Programmable-Machine/readme.md

 1. Clone or download this repo.
 2. Open index.html in a modern browser.
 3. Allow webcam access when prompted.
-4. Create classes, collect samples, train, and watch predictions roll in.
+4. Create classes, collect samples, train, and look at the predictions.

-> **Note:** If your browser blocks module imports from the filesystem, serve locally (e.g., python -m http.server then visit http://localhost:8000).

 ## How It Works
-1. Collect Samples: For each class, snapshots are passed through MobileNet to get embeddings.
+1. Collecting Samples: For each class, snapshots are passed through MobileNet to get embeddings.
-2. Train Head: A small dense classifier (e.g., 100-unit ReLU → softmax) is trained on those embeddings.
+2. Training: A small dense classifier is then trained on those embeddings.
 3. Predict: Incoming frames are embedded and classified, updating the UI in real time.

 ## Roadmap / Ideas?